content-queue/.github/profile/README.md

 Check the [template repository](https://github.com/content-queue/template) for ready available workflows and instructions on how to set them up for yourself.
 And don't forget to give access to everyone that should help manage your social media using the content queue.

-### Tweet workflow
+### Content workflow

-* Somebody suggests a new tweet by filing an issue in your repository
+* Somebody suggests a new post by filing an issue in your repository
 * Issue gets automatically added to your board
 * You can review the content and if approved, move the card on the board to the "to send" column (naming is configurable)
 * The content gets sent out automatically and the issue gets closed